 How do you beef up a lean manuscript?
 Where do you find 30,000 more words without just adding filler or fluff?

-Despair not my friend!
+Despair not, my friend!

-Here's 8 simple methods for fleshing out your manuscript in a way that'll not only add words, but create a more rich, engaging, and textured novel.
+Here are eight simple methods for fleshing out your manuscript in a way that'll not only add words, but create a more rich, engaging, and textured novel.

-1. Show Don't Tell
+1. Show, Don't Tell

-Rookie authors often hear the maxim "show don't tell".
+Rookie authors often hear the maxim "show don't tell."

 This is not because showing is inherently better than telling in all situations.
 Rather, the maxim is so often repeated because beginner writers have a tendency to favor telling over showing, resulting in a story with a pace that moves too quickly and a manuscript that is short on words.